tcheukueppoo/maat/hacking_pity/pity.md

 `Pity` is a multi-paradigm programming(functional and object oriented)language inspired from the lovely `Perl`, `Raku` and `Lua` programming languages.

-- Functional programing
+- Functional Programing
-- Object Oriented programming
+- Object Oriented Programming
 - Promises and Concurrency
 - Traits
-- Multiple dispatching
+- Multiple Dispatching
-- Type checks
+- Type Checks
 - Closures
 - Lazy Evaluation
 - Pattern Matching using PCRE